Preparation for adulthood

 If the young person does need to transition into adult mental health services, then support for this transition will usually start between the ages of 16 and a half and 17 and a half (around 6 months before they transition).
 The CAMHs team will discuss and plan this.

-As well as CAMHS, and local youth counselling services, support can be sought through these organisations:
+As well as CAMHS, and local youth counselling services, support can be sought through a variety of organisations.

 Re:Start is run by Lowdown in West Northants.
 This service is led by support workers, and helps young people aged 16-25 to navigate or access mental health services or provide support accessing services to help in other life areas which is made more difficult because of mental health difficulties.